decaporg/decap-cms/website/site/content/docs/widgets/relations.md

   - `valueField`: (**required**) name of the field from the referenced collection whose value will be stored for the relation
   - `limit`: limits the number of relations. defaults to unlimited relations. (number)
   - `unique`: only allow unique relations. defaults to false. (boolean)
+  - `placeholder`: the placeholder text in the input field. defaults to "Add a Relation". (string)

 - **Example** (assuming a separate "authors" collection with "name" and "twitterHandle" fields):